I think my relationship might be emotionally abusive or controlling.

 You’re not weak…you’re human

-You can’t make sense of this with logic.
-It’s about survival.
+You can’t logic your way through this, it’s about survival.
 When your nervous system is stuck in freeze mode, “just leaving” can feel impossible.

 You might feel paralyzed.
-You might be terrified of being alone, or of what they’ll do if you try to go.
-You might not be able to afford to leave.
-Maybe you have kids.
-Or maybe you’re still holding on to hope that the good version of them will come back.
+Maybe you’re terrified of being alone, or of what they’ll do if you try.
+Maybe you can’t afford to leave.
+Maybe you still hope the good version of them will come back.

 None of that makes you weak.
 It makes you human.
-And the truth is, leaving isn’t always the first step.
-Seeing clearly is.
+And leaving isn’t always the first step—seeing clearly is.

 That clarity takes time.
-You’ll probably cycle through it—questioning, then feeling sure, then doubting yourself again.
-That’s normal.
-Especially when everyone around you keeps minimizing it or saying things like, “But they seem so nice.”
+You’ll cycle through it—questioning, feeling sure, then doubting again.
+That’s normal, especially when others minimize it or say, “But they seem so nice.”

 You don’t have to be ready to act.
-You just have to be willing to look at what’s really happening.
+You just have to be willing to see what’s really happening.

 That’s where unraveling begins.
 And you’re already doing it.